 - In the Navigate tab, in the Parallel Coordinates Settings section, set the maximum limits for meta values scanned and meta value results that can be included in a parallel coordinates visualization.
 For better performance, these are the recommended settings: Meta Values Scan Limit -100000 and Meta Values Result Limit to 1,000-10,000

-- In the Events tab, in the Event Search Settings section, set the maximum numbers of events scanned and event results displayed when an analyst is conducting an event search in the Legacy Events view.
+- In the Legacy Events tab, in the Event Search Settings section, set the maximum numbers of events scanned and event results displayed when an analyst is conducting an event search in the Legacy Events view.
 The actual number of events scanned and displayed may be slightly greater than the limit set here.
 Click Apply.

 In the Legacy Events tab, in the Reconstruction Settings section, set the limits for the amount of data processed in the reconstruction of a single event.
-The default values are 100 maximum packets and 2097152 bytes.
-If analysts are seeing slow performance when reconstructing sessions in Investigation, the reconstructing settings may need adjustment.
+The default values are 500 maximum packets and 2097152 bytes.
+If analysts are seeing slow performance when reconstructing sessions in Investigate, the reconstruction settings may need adjustment.
 Click Apply.

 Clear Reconstruction Cache for Services

 Under Reconstruction Cache Settings, administrators can clear the cache for one or more services.
 For example, the administrator can clear the cache for a single Broker, a Broker and Decoder, or all connected services.
 These are a few examples of causes for stale cache being used in a reconstruction.